dojowahi/docai-on-bigquery/README.md

 ## Requirements
 * Ensure the GCP user is allowed to create service accounts and assign roles
+* Ensure GCP project is enabled for using BQ object tables, if NOT manually create and load the tables

 ## Setting up the demo